Do you want to write like a master poet? In this post, we look at American poet, Emily Dickinson’s four super simple writing techniques.

 Dickinson didn’t title her poems, which later led to editors using the first line of each poem as its title.
-This was a happy accident in her case, but later poets have emulated this technique because it is such a simple and effective a way to tantalise readers.
+This was a happy accident in her case.
+Later poets have emulated this technique because it is such a simple and effective a way to tantalise readers.
 It gets them wondering what the poem might be about, urging them to read on.
 Give it a shot!

 Source for image

 - 7 Essential Techniques For Better Pacing In Your Story

 - Janet Burroway’s 3 Principles Of Effective Narrative Setting